Panithecracker/Delta-Hedging/README.md

-On the first one, the stock ends at 119.1 $ paying off 19.1$, whereas the portfolio has turned out to be worth slightly more (2.29$).
+On the first path, the stock ends at 119.1 $ paying off 19.1$ to the holder, whereas the portfolio turns out to be worth slightly more (2.29$).
 However, the opposite happens in the second realisation, where the portfolio ends up being worth slightly less (0.39$).
-In general, finite rebalancing leads to an unbiased replication error, whose deviation goes to 0 as the rebalancing frequency increases.
+In general, as I observed later, the error is unbiased and its deviation vanishes as the rebalancing frequency increases.
-To examine the range of possibilities, I carried out a Monte Carlo simulation in which I perform discrete delta-hedging strategy over 5000 different, randomly generated stock trajectories.
-I did this for two different rebalancing frequencies and obtained the following histograms of the replication error : the first one every trading day (252 times) and the second one about every hour (5000 times).
+To see these facts, I carried out a Monte Carlo simulation where I perform the strategy over 100000 randomly generated stock trajectories.
+I did this for two different rebalancing frequencies and obtained the following histograms for the replication error : the first one every trading day (252 times) and the second one about every hour (5000 times).

 | <img width="700" height="525" alt="H1" src="https://github.com/user-attachments/assets/9c78b2a9-c8e6-4ec4-8225-c220a016a24b" /> | <img width="700" height="525" alt="H2" src="https://github.com/user-attachments/assets/4cc39991-fc57-4d3d-a649-4ccb1498bbcc" /> |
 |:--:|:--:|